Meghaan-Binkley-Hopper/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+Tasks are split between the two workers.
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+Worker 1 received first, second, forth, and sixth.
+Worker 2 received third, fifth, and sixth.

 ## Reference